Healthy Homes Assessment Raureka

 Insulation Raureka

-A well-insulated house will help to control condensation, and decrease the risk of mould and dampness as well as making it easier to the home to hold warmth.
+A house that is well-insulated can help control condensation and lessen the likelihood of mould and dampness and also makes much easier to allow the home to keep the heat.

-The "R" signifies thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
-The more high the R-value, better the insulation.
+The "R" signifies thermal resistance, and is a measure of how well insulation is able to resist heat flow.
+The more high the R-value, higher the standard of insulation.

 Raureka Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the interior of the building It’s about having to ensure there is somewhere for surface, rain and ground water to go and prevent it from getting into the building.
-When it is about damp and water, it’s often not apparent that it could become a major issue and cause damage to your investment as well as affecting your tenant’s health.
+The security of your rental home from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere to allow surface, rain or ground water, and to prevent it from getting into the building.
+When it is damp and moisture, it’s usually those concerns that you aren’t aware of that can cause a lot of trouble that can cause the property to suffer and harming the tenant’s well-being.

-Rental properties must be equipped with effective drainage to get rid of floodwaters, surface water, and ground water, including an appropriate runoff or outfall.
-Making sure the water has a proper place to go and that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must be equipped with efficient drainage to get rid of storm water, surface water and ground water, which includes an appropriate runoff or outfall.
+Making sure that water has a proper place to go, and that it doesn’t sit beneath buildings is a vital aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent water ingress, if the property has an enclosed space between your flooring and soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your rental has an enclosed gap between the floor and ground, a ground water barrier must be put in place when it is reasonably practicable to do so.

-Ground moisture barriers are usually a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from accumulating into the structure.
-It also helps to prevent any damage to your underfloor insulation.
+An underground moisture barrier usually a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from accumulating into the building.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection